movementlabsxyz/MIP/MIP/mip-security_fallibility/README.md

 ##### 2. Native Bridge rate limitation

-The bridge transfers are rate limited, and where the increase of that rate can only be increased by a governance body.
+The total amount of bridge transfers SHOULD be rate limited.
+The bridge contract on L2 (L1) SHOULD be limiting the amount of tokens that can be transferred from L1 to L2 within a given time window $\Delta$ to `bridge_rate`.

+To not impact honest traffic heavily, a governance body should be overseeing, whether the `bridge_rate` should be increased temporarily and for what interval.
+However, such a mechanism impacts the security assumptions as this governance body also would have to adhere to stringent security requirements and a compromise of the governance body could effectively disable the rate limiation.

 ##### 3. Relayer key protection